Losant/losant-rest-js/docs/experienceVersions.md

 ## Get

-Returns the experience views for an application
+Returns the experience versions for an application

 ```javascript
 var params = {